shakacode/react_on_rails/docs/basics/upgrading-react-on-rails.md

 ##### Update required for registered functions taking exactly 2 params.

-Registered Objects are of the following types.
-Either of these will work:
+Registered Objects are of the following type:
-1. Function that takes only zero or one params and you return a React Element, often JSX.
+1. **Function that takes only zero or one params and you return a React Element**, often JSX.
 If the function takes zero or one params, there is **no migration needed** for that function.
     ```js
     export default (props) => <Component {...props} />;
     ```
-2. Function that takes **2 params** and returns **a React function or class component**.
+2. Function that takes **2 params** and returns **a React function or class component**. _Migration is needed as the older syntax returned a React Element._
    A function component is a function that takes zero or one params and returns a React Element, like JSX.
 The correct syntax looks like:
     ```js
     export default (props, railsContext) => () => <Component {{...props, railsContext}} />;
     ```
    Note, you cannot return a React Element (JSX).
-See below for the fix.
+See below for the migration steps.
+If your function that took **two params returned an Object**, then no migration is required.
 3. Function that takes **3 params** and uses the 3rd param, `domNodeId`, to call `ReactDOM.hydrate`.
 If the function takes 3 params, there is **no migration needed** for that function.
 4. ES6 or ES5 class.
 There is **no migration needed**.